Jalle19/xbmc-video-server/README.md

 ### Windows

-It is possible to install this application on Windows, but the process is quite complicated (you'll need to install XAMPP, Composer, git and sqlite3 manually).
+It is possible to install this application on Windows, but the process is not as straight-forward as on Linux (you'll need to install XAMPP, Composer and Git manually).

 The least painful way to use this application on Windows is to install e.g. Ubuntu Server in a virtual machine using VirtualBox (both of which are free) and following the instructions above.